Redsift/build-taxi-sift-guide/docs/1-Simple-DAG.md

 Add your email credentials in `email_creds.json`.
 We are using access tokens, not passwords.
 You can learn how to acquire yours [here](https://docs.redsift.io/docs#1-configure-your-email-credentials).

-If you are not using this repo, make sure you coppied the implementation that the `dag` property in `sift.json` looks like this:
+If you are not using this repo, make sure you copied the implementation that the `dag` property in `sift.json` looks like this:

 `"dag":{ "$ref"": "dag1.json"}`